Share via

 Medically reviewed by Maria Vasquez, NASM Certified Personal Trainer and Sports Nutrition Coach with expertise in Functional Training and Running Coaching.
 CPR/AED certified for safe, effective workouts.
 Dedicated to helping you achieve strength, endurance, and optimal health.

 Let’s be honest: menopause is a major life transition.
 It’s a completely natural stage, but that doesn’t mean it’s always easy.
-For many women, the experience brings noticeable physicall, emotionall, and mentall changes.
+For many women, the experience brings noticeable physical, emotional, and mental changes.
 In fact, up to 80% of women experience hot flashes, and many also deal with fatigue, joint discomfort, sleep disruptions, and mood changes.

 But here’s the important truth: the right menopause fitness routine can help manage symptoms, protect your bones, stabilize mood, and maintain strength and energy.
-Instead of avoiding movement, the goal is to adapt your approach to exercise during menopause so that it works with your body and not against it.
+Instead of avoiding movement, the goal is to adapt your approach to exercise during menopause so that it works with your body and not against it, without waiting for a perfect plan or for your energy to magically return.

 This guide takes a practical look at how to approach exercise during menopause.
-We will explore the hormonal shifts that influence your body, discuss the types of workouts that are most beneficial, and explain how to build a sustainable perimenopause workout plan.
-T
+We will explore the hormonal shifts that influence your body, discuss the types of workouts that are most beneficial, and explain how to build a sustainable perimenopause workout plan that doesn’t require you to live in a gym or push through joint pain that feels impossible.

 table of contents